-Although most ulcers heal within 4 weeks of famotidine treatment, it may take up to 8 weeks of using this medicine before your ulcer heals.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve after 6 weeks of treatment.
+Most ulcers heal within 4 weeks of famotidine treatment, but it may take up to 8 weeks of using this medicine before your ulcer heals.
+Keep using the medication as directed.

-Famotidine may be only part of a complete program of treatment that also includes changes in diet or lifestyle habits.
-Follow your doctor's instructions very closely.
+Heartburn Relief may be only part of a complete program of treatment that also includes changes in diet or lifestyle habits.
+Follow all instructions of your doctor or dietitian.

 Store at room temperature away from moisture, heat, and light.
 Do not allow the liquid medicine to freeze.

-Throw away any unused famotidine liquid that is older than 30 days.
+Throw away any unused Heartburn Relief liquid that is older than 30 days.